zerop0wn/tabletop/README.md

 ## 🎯 Features

-- **GM Console**: Game Master interface for managing scenarios, phases, and scoring
+- **GM Console**: Game Manager interface for managing scenarios, phases, and scoring
 - **Team Decision Pad**: Interface for Red/Blue teams to submit decisions
 - **Audience View**: Public scoreboard for displaying game progress
 - **Polling-Based**: All real-time updates use HTTP polling (no websockets)